srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408/README.md

 Front-end :
 - cd into `/web-app`
-- Run the follwing docker command to build the container
+- Run the follwing docker command to build the container (to be run from `/web-app` directory)
-    * docker build -t client .
+    * `docker build -t client .`
 - Once the container is built, run the following command to start the frontend of the application.
     * `docker run -p 4000:4000 client:latest`
 - Once the frontend is started, open [http://localhost:4000](http://localhost:4000) on your browser to use the application.